Keksuccino/docs_fancymenu/docs/browser-api.md

 ---
 title: Browser JavaScript API
+description: >-
-description: How to use FancyMenu's JavaScript API in MCEF-based mod features like the Browser element.
+  How to use FancyMenu's JavaScript API in MCEF-based mod features like the Browser element.
-published: true
-date: 2026-05-03T11:01:52.000Z
-tags:
-editor: markdown
-dateCreated: 2025-08-24T09:30:22.976Z
 ---
 # FancyMenu JavaScript API

-FancyMenu injects a JavaScript bridge into every MCEF-backed feature (for example the **Browser** element).
+FancyMenu injects a JavaScript bridge into every [Rinku](https://modrinth.com/mod/rinku)-backed feature (for example the **Browser** element).
 The bridge lets web content:

 - run any FancyMenu [action](./action-scripts) directly from JavaScript,
 - read any FancyMenu [placeholder](/placeholders) asynchronously.